bd-j/prospector/demo/tutorial.rst

 **Building the fit ingredients: build_obs**

 The next thing to look at is the :py:func:`build_obs` function.
-This is where you take the data from whatever format you have and put it into the dictionary format required by |Codename| for a single object.
+This is where you take the data from whatever format you have and put it into the format required by |Codename| for a single object.
 This means you will have to modify this function heavily for your own use.
 But it also means you can use your existing data formats.

-Right now, the :py:func:`build_obs` function just reads ascii data from a file, picks out a row (corresponding to the photometry of a single galaxy), and then makes a dictionary using data in that row.
+Right now, the :py:func:`build_obs` function just reads ascii data from a file, picks out a row (corresponding to the photometry of a single galaxy), and then makes a set of :py:class:`Observation`s using data in that row.
 You'll note that both the datafile name and the object number are keyword arguments to this function.
-That means they can be set at execution time on the command line, by also including those variables in the ``run_params`` dictionary.
+That means they can be set at execution time on the command line, by also including those variables in the configuration dictionary.
 We'll see an example later.

 When you write your own :py:func:`build_obs` function, you can add all sorts of keyword arguments that control its output (for example, an object name or ID number that can be used to choose or find a single object in your data file).
 You can also import helper functions and modules.
 These can be either things like astropy, h5py, and sqlite or your own project specific modules and functions.
-As long as the output dictionary is in the right format (see dataformat.rst), the body of this function can do anything.
+As long as the output data is in the right format (see dataformat.rst), the body of this function can do anything.

 **Building the fit ingredients: the rest**